citusdata/mongo_fdw/README.md

 installed in the default location.
 Please note that you need to have the required permissions on the directory where you want to install the libraries.

-Build with [MongoDB][1]'s legacy branch driver (Deprecated in mongo_fdw 5.4.0)
-   * autogen.sh --with-legacy

-Build [MongoDB][1]'s master branch driver
-   * autogen.sh --with-master
+   * autogen.sh

-The script autogen.sh will do all the necessary steps to build with legacy and meta driver accordingly.
+The script autogen.sh will do all the necessary steps to build with mongoc driver accordingly.

 ## Steps for manual installation
 ### mongo-c
-#### meta driver
 1. Download and extract source code of mongoc driver for version `1.17.3`

 	```sh